himasz/booknotes/system-design/understanding-distributed-systems/part02/README.md

 However, when you need to derive the order of events across different processes, you'll need vector clocks.

 ---
-Certainly!
+### More:
 Vector clocks and dotted version clocks are more advanced forms of logical clocks that help in tracking causality and concurrency in distributed systems.

 ### Vector Clocks